-Each time when I read the Book of Job and saw the words, “So the LORD blessed the latter end of Job more than his beginning: for he had fourteen thousand sheep, and six thousand camels, and a thousand yoke of oxen, and a thousand she asses.
-He had also seven sons and three daughters” (Job 42:12-13), “And in all the land were no women found so fair as the daughters of Job: and their father gave them inheritance among their brothers.
-After this lived Job an hundred and forty years, and saw his sons, and his sons’ sons, even four generations” (Job 42:15-16), I admired Job in my heart, thinking he was really blessed with the property, the children, and the prolonged life that God bestowed on him.
-Therefore I determined to follow the example of Job: If I encounter trials, I would like to calm down and pray to God, seek His will, and obey His orchestrations and arrangements, so that I could stand witness to satisfy Him and receive His blessings.
+Each time when I read the Book of Job and saw the words, “So Jehovah blessed the latter end of Job more than his beginning: for he had fourteen thousand sheep, and six thousand camels, and a thousand yoke of oxen, and a thousand she asses.
+He had also seven sons and three daughters” (Job 42:12–13), “And in all the land were no women found so fair as the daughters of Job: and their father gave them inheritance among their brothers.
+After this lived Job an hundred and forty years, and saw his sons, and his sons’ sons, even four generations” (Job 42:15–16), I admired Job in my heart, thinking he was really blessed with the property, the children, and the prolonged life that God bestowed on him.
+Therefore I was determined to follow the example of Job: If I encounter trials, I would like to calm down and pray to God, seek His will, and obey His orchestrations and arrangements, so that I could stand witness to satisfy Him and receive His blessings.

 However, one day, having seen a passage of words on awebsite, I got a new understanding and view of the greatest blessing Job obtained.